Emmotes/ic_spoilers/docs/walnut.md

         "conditions": [
             {
                 "condition": "upgrade_purchased 2393",
-                "desc": "Increases the damage of all Champions by $(not_buffed amount)% for each enemy killed in this area.
+                "desc": "Increases the damage of all Champions by $(amount)% for each enemy killed in this area.
 Resets when changing areas."
             },
             {
                 "condition": "upgrade_purchased 2392",
-                "desc": "Increases the damage of adjacent champions and champions in the top or bottom of their column by $(not_buffed amount)% for each enemy killed in this area.
+                "desc": "Increases the damage of adjacent champions and champions in the top or bottom of their column by $(amount)% for each enemy killed in this area.
 Resets when changing areas."
             },
             {
                 "condition": "upgrade_purchased 2391",
-                "desc": "Increases the damage of champions up to two slots away by $(not_buffed amount)% for each enemy killed in this area.
+                "desc": "Increases the damage of champions up to two slots away by $(amount)% for each enemy killed in this area.
 Resets when changing areas."
             },
             {
-                "desc": "Increases the damage of adjacent champions by $(not_buffed amount)% for each enemy killed in this area.
+                "desc": "Increases the damage of adjacent champions by $(amount)% for each enemy killed in this area.
 Resets when changing areas."
             }
         ]
     },
     "effect_keys": [
         {
+            "effect_string": "pre_stack,10",
+            "off_when_benched": true,
+            "skip_effect_key_desc": true
+        },
+        {
-            "effect_string": "hero_dps_multiplier_mult,10",
+            "effect_string": "hero_dps_multiplier_mult,0",
+            "amount_expr": "upgrade_amount(19707,0)",
             "stacks_on_trigger": "monster_killed",
+            "more_triggers": [
+                {
+                    "trigger": "area_changed",
+                    "action": {
+                        "type": "reduce_percent_down",
+                        "percent": 50
+                    }
+                }
+            ],
             "max_stacks": 50,
-            "area_change_resets_stacks": true,
             "show_bonus": true,
             "show_stats_on_owner": true,
             "stacks_multiply": true,